 Teen Drivers: Tips for Keeping Your Friends Safe While Having Fun

 One of the best things about high school is learning how to drive.
 As a teen, this often feels like one of the first steps toward adulthood and being more independent.
 Learning to drive represents a new sense of freedom that comes from being able to provide transportation for oneself.
 For some, it's also an opportunity to drive with friends and have fun without parents or older siblings in the car.
 Driving, however, is often dangerous and crashes are a leading cause of death among teenagers.
 This is generally due to inexperience that can hinder good decision-making while behind the wheel.
 To avoid these problems, it's important to understand and abide by all driving laws and to recognize dangerous situations and behaviors that can cause or contribute to car accidents.
+If your teen has been involved in a collision, hire an experienced car crash lawyer.

 Dangerous Situations on the Road